-Kids with cerebral palsy (CP), even just a mild form, can have physical limitations that can pose some challenges in their day-to-day lives.
-However, although their disability may also be accompanied by other conditions that affect how well they learn, most kids with cerebral palsy go to school through special education programs.
-Most of these programs are offered through local public schools and have a wide array of options for kids with special needs.
+Kids with cerebral palsy (CP), even a mild form, can have physical limitations that pose challenges in their day-to-day lives.
+Many kids with cerebral palsy also have other conditions that affect how well they learn.
+This often results in kids attending school through special education programs.
+Most of these programs are through local public schools and have a wide array of options for kids with special needs.

 Special Education Classrooms for Severe Issues

-Home-bound Schooling Programs
+Home-Bound Schooling Programs